Exception.h File Reference

 Exception details

-Inside an exception handler, details about an exception is available in the variable Exception_frame.
-The following demonstrate usage of this variable to provide detailed logging of an exception.
-For SQL errors, Connection_getLastError() can also be used, though Exception_frame is recommended since in addition to SQL errors, it also cover API errors not directly related to SQL.
+Inside an exception handler, details about an exception are available in the variable Exception_frame.
+The following demonstrates usage of this variable to provide detailed logging of an exception.
+For SQL errors, Connection_getLastError() can also be used, though Exception_frame is recommended since in addition to SQL errors, it also covers API errors not directly related to SQL.

 {